AgisTheSecond/Security-Systems/Assignment 2/Readme.md

 Implements a complete **Elliptic Curve Diffie–Hellman key exchange** using Curve25519 and derives two symmetric keys via libsodium’s KDF.

 ### **Main Features**
+- Reads command line input with different parameters
 - Uses **libsodium** built-in Curve25519 (`crypto_scalarmult_base`)
+- Generates private and public keys as well as the shared secret
-- Optional manual hex private keys for Alice and Bob
+- Optional manual hex private keys for Alice and Bob and custom context for KDF
 - Derives:
   - **Encryption Key** (32 bytes)
   - **MAC Key** (32 bytes)
-- Outputs all values in hexadecimal format
+- Outputs all values in hexadecimal format and checks if the shared secret and the derived keys match

 ---